 While the Act requires that a surveillance device be discontinued as soon as practicable after the chief officer of the law enforcement agency is satisfied that the use of the device is no longer necessary, there is no time limit specified for making an application for the revocation of the warrant.

-There was one (1) application for a retrieval warrant, which was granted.
+There were four (4) applications for a retrieval warrant, which were granted.

 No remote applications were made for retrieval warrants.